Dental procedure costs.

-We feel that the lower number of our stated range can be considered to be representative of the average fee charged by dentists located in a small rural town or city (whose ACCRA 'Cost of Living Index' is approximately 85).
-We feel that the top end of our fee range is representative of the average price charged in a large metropolitan area on either coast (whose ACCRA 'Cost of Living Index' is around 125).
+- We feel that the lower number of our stated range can be considered to be representative of the average fee charged by dentists located in a small rural town or city (whose ACCRA 'Cost of Living Index' is approximately 80 to 85).

-Why do my dentist's fees seem out of line with your dental cost estimates?
+Why do your dentist's fees seem out of line with our dental cost estimates?

 What factors does a dentist use when creating their fee schedule?